omar-danasoury/it-support-course5-notes/Week 1/README.md

 #### Confidentiality
 means to keep things hidden, and only people who are authorized are able to view or edit these things.
 a good example about this is using password protection.
+#### Integrity
+means to keep data protected and unchanged.
+Hashing is used to achieve this where the hash associated with the file is will change if any manipulation happened the file.